Odunde Festival: History

 as the "Oshun Festival".
 The goal was to bring together the community and to foster awareness of and pride in black history and culture.
 The festival began with $100 from neighborhood donations.

-The festival is now the largest African celebration on the east coast of the United States.
+The festival is one of the largest African celebration on the east coast of the United States.
 It is held in the month of June.
 The festival brings in Africans from all parts of the world, including Africa, Brazil, and other places around the United States.

 According to WXPN, "... beginning with an all-inclusive spiritual procession to the Schuylkill River, the festival carries on from 10 a.m. to 8 p.m., filling the day with vibrant traditional clothing, African food, and art and craft vendors from around the world."

 There was no festival in 2020.